christytan/OCI-GoldenGate/Appendix.md

 - Close the Puttygen application

-## Windows 10 Based Operating System
+## Generating ssh keys using powershell on Windows 10

-- **Open Powershell window** Either select the application from the Windows Start menu or type 'cmd' or 'powershell' from the Windows search menu.
+- Windows 10 users, **open Powershell terminal window** Either select the application from the Windows Start menu or type 'cmd' or 'powershell' from the Windows search menu.

 ![](./images/appendix/image400.png)